enpuyou/script-api-lambda-dynamodb/README.md

 This will

-- Create an `IAM Role` with policies which allow the usage of `Lambda`, `DynamoDB`, `APIGateway`, and `CloudWatchLogs`
+- Create an `IAM Role` with policies that allow the usage of `Lambda`, `DynamoDB`, `APIGateway`, and `CloudWatchLogs`

 - Create and deploy an API with two methods: POST and GET

-- Create an API Key for the HTTP Request
+- Create an API Key and Usage Plan for the HTTP Request

 - Create an DynamoDB table with an automated generated primary key named `ID`